Retrieving data from remote archives#

 .
 Below we’ll retrieve some more

-You can see that we’ve now got data from 2021-07-01 - 2022-04-24.
-The ability to retrieve different level data has been added for convenienve, choose the best option for your workflow.
+You can see that we’ve now got quite recent data, usually up until a day or so before these docs were built.
+The ability to retrieve different level data has been added for convenience, choose the best option for your workflow.

 NOTE: level 1 data may not have been quality checked.